whal716/Semicolon-Society-github-practice/README.md

 In this demo only 3 parameters can be changed, namely title, content and color.
 Don't modify the first row, add what ever below that.
+This embedding of the link isn't secure lol, but since this is internal, we can fix it later.